 DELBLANK(R1, s) – fills the highlighted range with the data in range R1 (by columns) omitting any empty cells

 DELNonNum(R1, s) – fills the highlighted range with the data in range R1 (by columns) omitting any non-numeric cells

-DELROWBLANK(R1, b) – fills the highlighted range with the data in range R1 omitting any row which has one or more empty cells; if b is True then the first row of R1 (presumably containing column headings) is always is always copied (even if it contains an empty cell); the second argument is optional defaults to b = False.
+DELROWBLANK(R1, b) – fills the highlighted range with the data in range R1 omitting any row which has one or more empty cells; if b is True then the first row of R1 (presumably containing column headings) is always copied (even if it contains an empty cell); this argument is optional and defaults to b = False.

-DELROWNonNum(R1, b) – fills the highlighted range with the data in range R1 omitting any row which has one or more non-numeric cells; if b is True then the first row of R1 (presumably containing column headings) is always is always copied (even if it contains a non-numeric cell); the second argument is optional defaults to b = False.
+DELROWNonNum(R1, b) – fills the highlighted range with the data in range R1 omitting any row which has one or more non-numeric cells; if b is True then the first row of R1 (presumably containing column headings) is always is always copied (even if it contains a non-numeric cell); this argument is optional and defaults to b = False.